ASAL / CA Writers’ Fellowships

-ASAL in collaboration with Copyright Agency CA is delighted to announce the recipients of the writers’ fellowships for 2023.
+ASAL in collaboration with Copyright Agency CA is delighted to announce the writers’ fellowships for 2026.

 The responsibilities of the fellowship holders include: